Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 Afterwards, Lao Zi disappeared from the public forever.

-But the book he handed over before he left, named Dao De Jing or Tao Te Ching, was widespread nationwide and formed the philosophy of Taoism in Chinese culture.
+But the book he handed over before he left, named Laozi or Dao De Jing or Tao Te Ching, was widespread nationwide and formed the philosophy of Taoism in Chinese culture.

-The content of this masterpiece, some people believed is in regard to teach the ruling class how to be a good monarch and militarist, while others considered it was revealing the essence of the universe, nature, and society.
+The content of this masterpiece, some people believed is in regard to teach the ruling class how to be a good monarch, while others considered it was revealing the essence of the universe, nature, and society.

 In a word, everyone could learn different things out of it, based on their own various perspectives.

-Therefore, people’s definition and cognition of nature is always limited, and requires constant progressing.
+Therefore, people’s definition and cognition of the universe is always limited, and requires constant progressing.

-3 Everything in the universe follows the Dao.
+Everything in the universe follows the Dao, the ultimate principle of the nature.
 Human can perceive, define, and make use of it, but no one is able to change it.

 Dao dominates the universe, not any kinds of immortal nor supernatural force.